It’s the bomb diggity. The bee’s knees.

 Let’s dig in.
 Everything you need to know about partying in Bogota, Colombia can be found below.

+Why is the nightlife in Bogota so awesome?
 Why should a gringo with a penchant for partying head here for a little rumba?

 Ya tu sabes.

-The weekends on or after the 15th and the 31st are always insane here.
-You’ll find 3X as many people out on these nights compared to others.
+The weekends on or after the 15th and the 31st are always insane.
+You’ll find 3 times as many people out on these nights compared to others.
 When

 Everything Closes at 3 AM